-While Ashern and surrounding area was not that densely populate the major workload came from the Indian reservations to the north with some spread around the district.
-Case work was varied and covered a wide range of matters but here are some events that I recall:
+While Ashern and surrounding area were not that densely populate the major workload came from the Indian reservations to the north with some spread around the district.
+Casework was varied and covered a wide range of matters but here are some events that I recall:

 First Arrest – I remember shortly after arriving at the detachment, it was the first Saturday, and a call to the office that reported a disturbance on the main street of town.
 The senior constable directed me to attend the incident – on my own – to pick up a routine and known town drunk.
 How difficult could this be – they told me he was a peaceful and compliant type – just ask him to get into the car and bring him back to sober up.

-Upon arrival on main street i quickly identified a rather large but very drunken native man.
+Upon arrival on the main street, I quickly identified a rather large but very drunken native man.
 He was staggering all over the street and being somewhat abusive.
-Ok – not sure about this but lets give it a go.
-I pulled up in the police vehicle and with the bravado of a young constable I alighted from the car to speak with the man.
+Ok – not sure about this but let’s give it a go.
+I pulled up in the police vehicle and with the bravado of a young constable, I alighted from the car to speak with the man.
 He was cooperative but very drunk but when I suggested that he would have to accompany me to the office his response was swift – ok, if you can put me in the car then I will come along.
-I questioned the statement and tried to convince him to simply sit in the back of the car for the short ride to the office – again, if you can get me into the car then I will come along peacefully.
+I questioned the statement and tried to convince him to simply sit in the back of the car for the short ride to the office – again if you can get me into the car then I will come along peacefully.

 The Big Hotel brawl – The call was for assistance at the pub; it was being demolished by about 200-300 involved in a mass fight.
 When we pulled into the dirt parking lot and it didn’t look like trouble was involved.
-We were soon advised the action was inside the large barn like hotel beer parlor.
-Upon entry there were a sea of people in twined with each other, fists flying and chairs being thrown or used to smash a fighter.
+We were soon advised the action was inside the large barn-like hotel beer parlor.
+Upon entry, there was a sea of people intwined with each other, fists flying and chairs being thrown or used to smash a fighter.
 There were two of us against the crowd and all attempts to take control, communicate or try to resolve the situation was useless as nobody was listening or paying attention to the Mounties.

 I am sure I made other outlandish claims that could never have been carried out.
 This seemed to work as the crowd then slowly managed to leave the pub, get into their vehicles or buy more beer and leave.
 There was considerable damage to the place and many injuries but no complaints were filed and all ended.
 I think we had a couple of beers to regain our composure after all this before patrolling off into the dark of a Manitoba night.